MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch1.md

 ![mrlearning-appx](images/mrlearning-appx/Tutorial1-Section4-Step3-2.png)

-## configuring the clipping objects to enable clipping feature
+## Configuring the clipping objects to enable clipping feature

 In this section, you will add **MarsCuriosityRover** object's child objects renderer into an individual clipping object to demonstrate the clipping of MarsCuriosityRover.

 In the Hierarchy window, expand the ClippingObjects object and find three different clipping objects that will be using in the project.

-To configuring the **ClippingSphere** Object, click on it, and in the Inspector window, locate the **Clipping Sphere (Script)** component.
+To Configuring the **ClippingSphere** Object, click on it, and in the Inspector window, locate the **Clipping Sphere (Script)** component.
 Enter the number of renderers that you need to add for your 3D model.
 In this case, add 10 for MarsCuriosityRover child objects.
 It will create placeholders for adding renderers, drag-and-drop MarsCuriosityRover Object's child model objects into these placeholders.

 ![mrlearning-appx](images/mrlearning-appx/Tutorial1-Section5-Step1-1.png)